 How to prepare for hysteroscopy

-You should fast (not have anything to eat or drink) for at least six hours before your procedure.
-Your doctor will be able to advise you if you should have your regular medications or not on the day of your procedure.
+You should fast (not have anything to eat or drink) for at least 6 hours before your procedure.
+Your doctor will be able to advise you if you should have your regular medicines or not on the day of your procedure.
+You may be asked to take painkillers an hour before the procedure.

 And you should ask questions, both before agreeing to have the surgery and before the surgery itself.